acpo/PiSpec20_stellarnet/README.md

 The *master branch* works on newer (as of May 2024) Python 3.x versions.
 Separate branches for Python 2.7 and older 3.x versions are available.
 I wrote this on a Raspberry Pi 3b+.
 The *master branch* was tested on Python 3.9 and 3.11 with Raspbian OS *Bullseye* and *Bookworm*.
 The *Bookworm* distribution is slow on a 3b+, and not entirely recommended.
 For Windows or Mac you will need to make small changes to the code to deal with OS peculiarities.
 You will need to possess a Stellarnet spectrometer.
 ### Libraries
-For Raspbian OS, the `apt-get` package manager is preferred to `pip` in most cases.
+For Raspbian OS, the `apt-get` package manager was used for sytem packages.
 For other Linux types, the appropriate package manager (*e.g.*, yum for CentOS) will depend on your Linux distribution.
+The `pip` or `pip3` (depending on your Python set-up) get the Python packages.
+Note that on Raspbian starting with the 'Bookwork' distribution, `pip` installs must be to a virtual environment to obey the stricter versioning rules.
 For Windows and MacOS, one would typically use `pip` to install Python libraries.
 Help with pip is available at https://packaging.python.org/tutorials/installing-packages/
 - pyusb 1.2.1  (Linux python 3 example:  `sudo pip3 install pyusb==1.2.1`)  this is version specific, so `pip` is appropriate especially for *venv*
 - libusb-1.0-0-dev